Graded exercise therapy

-Graded exercise therapy (GET) is a controversial programme of physical activity that starts very slowly and gradually increases over time.
-Intended as a treatment for chronic fatigue syndrome (CFS or ME/CFS), its safety and effectiveness are disputed.
-GET is not recommended by the CDC and NICE specifically warns against it, but the Royal Australian College of General Practitioners still supports its use.
+Graded exercise therapy (GET) is a programme of physical activity that starts very slowly and gradually increases over time, intended as a treatment for myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).
+Most public health bodies, including the CDC and NICE, consider it ineffective, and its safety is disputed.
+However, GET still enjoys support from a minority of clinicians and organizations.

 Description

-A graded exercise programme starts with a physiotherapist or exercise therapist assessing the patient's current abilities and negotiating goals.
+A graded exercise programme starts with a physiotherapist or exercise physiologist assessing the patient's current abilities and negotiating goals.
 The patient then begins exercising at a level within their capabilities.
 The patient and therapist increase the duration of sessions, typically by 10-20% every 1-2 weeks, until they can perform 30 minutes of light exercise five times a week.
 Then the intensity is raised if desired.

-The exercise can be any activity that can be titrated, such as walking, jogging, swimming, using exercise machines, and exercises may be mixed to add variety.
+The exercise can be any activity that can be titrated, such as walking, jogging, swimming, using exercise machines, and these may be mixed to add variety.
 Increasing the intensity can be more challenging than increasing duration, and a heart rate monitor may be employed to track intensity.
-If exercise exacerbates a patient's symptoms, they are encouraged to pause the increases until symptoms become manageable again.
+If exercise exacerbates a patient's symptoms, they may be encouraged to pause the increases until symptoms become manageable again.
+In other cases, the patient is expected to continue fixed increases in activity regardless of the degree of post-exertional malaise they experience.

 Patients are told that if exercise provokes symptoms, it is a typical response to becoming more active rather than a pathological process that causes permanent damage.
 Adverse effects may be increased if the practitioner is unfamiliar with CFS or exercise is not ramped up appropriately.

 Model

-GET is based on the belief that people with ME/CFS avoid exerting themselves due to fear of triggering symptoms such as pain and fatigue, which causes deconditioning and further worsening of symptoms.
+GET is based on the discredited model that people with ME/CFS avoid exerting themselves due to fear of triggering symptoms such as pain and fatigue, which causes deconditioning and further worsening of symptoms.
 Excessive focus on symptoms and attributing illness to biological factors are also said perpetuate the illness.

-This model has been criticized as lacking evidence, contradicting patient experience, and not accounting for biological evidence that ME/CFS is a serious medical condition.
-According to several health agencies, mental health problems or deconditioning do not cause ME/CFS.
+This model lacks evidence, contradicts patient experience, and fails to account for the biological evidence that ME/CFS is a serious medical condition.
+Further, mental health problems or deconditioning do not cause ME/CFS.